 So, What is Wild Camping?

 Wild camping is where you can get off the beaten track and set up camp somewhere for the night.
 There are no facilities apart from what nature provides and the kit you take.
 You would be totally out there on your own.
-It is a chance to experience camping in the most natural way but limits your stay to 1 or two nights at most before moving on.
+It is a chance to experience camping in the most natural way.
+Although this can limit your stay to 1 or two nights at most before moving on.

 Wild Camping – Your Responsibilities

 Now wild camping is great if you are seeking some adventure or even solitude.
 You can spend time in some of the most amazing surroundings that nature has to offer.
-But, with this comes responsibility.
-If you are planning to wild camp there are some basics rules that should be followed.
+But, with this, comes responsibility.
+If you are planning to wild camp there are some basic rules that should be followed.
 Some people are a little lax at following these and really, it only spoils it for other people.
-The aim here is to enjoy yourself and the surrounding without spoiling the natural beauty or the chance for others to enjoy the same after you have left.
+The aim here is to enjoy yourself and your surrounding.
+While not spoiling the natural beauty or the chance for others to enjoy the same after you have left.

 - Leave no trace – this should speak for itself.
 Leave no trace of you being there.
-Take all rubbish away with you, leave no trace of fires and only stay one or two nights so you are not leaving a footprint where you set up camp.
+Take all rubbish away with you, leave no trace of fires.
+Only stay one or two nights so you are not leaving a footprint where you set up camp.

 - Ensure you have permission – if you believe the land is owned by someone i.e. farmer ensure you seek permission before setting up camp.